thruthesky/phone_sign_in/README.md

 So, if `countryPickerOptions` and `countryCode` are not specified, and the user does not enter a phone number starting with '+', the `onCompletePhoneNumber` will be called and return the phone number in international format.

 The `onCompletePhoneNumber` function receives the phone number entered by the user, stripped of unnecessary special characters.
 If the phone number starts with '0', it is removed.
 For example, if the user enters '010-1111-2222', '1011112222' is passed as a parameter.

+## linkCurrentUser

+if `linkCurrentUser` is set to true, it will attempts to link the current user account to the provided phone sign in credential, and if the provided phone sign account is already in used it will just perform a normal sign with the existing account.
+And if the user didn't signed in, it will just perform a normal sign in.

+Note that, when the user signed as a phone number, he cannot link with another phone number credential.
+To know more about it, refer Firebase Auth documents.